ashvinjain/Carrer-Candid/README.md

-<h1 align="center">  &nbsp; Memories App  </h1>
+<h1 align="center">  &nbsp; Career Candid  </h1>

   <img src=./client/public/memories-readme.png>

 <h1></h1>

 > Built with MERN stack (MongoDB, Express, React, and Node).
-> Memories App, where you can post interesting events that happened in your lives
+> Career Candid, where you can post interesting events that happened in your lives